zaeraal/SDF/README.md

 SDF
 ===

-Shape Diameter Function and Its Applications in Mesh Processing
+Shape Diameter Function and Its Applications in Mesh Processing.